-- 12. What aspects of a dog's health and behaviour should be assessed by a veterinarian? - Physical health
+- 12. What aspects of a dog's health and behaviour should be assessed by a veterinarian?

+- ☑ Physical health

+- ⊠ Temperament

-- ⊠ Response to adverse situations (noise etc.)
+- Response to adverse situations (noise etc.)

+- $\boxtimes$ Ability to be trained

+- $\boxtimes$ Interaction with other animals

-- ☐ Other please specify:
+- ☑ Other please specify: \\\\\

-All of the above categories are important, but one that is missing is 'safe around humans of all ages'.
-Dogs live with people, so this cannot be ignored in any assessment.
+All of the above are important but the most important, which is not listed is 'safe around humans of all ages'.